British MPs approve delay to Brexit deal decision | DW | 19.10.2019

 Read more: 'After Brexit it'll get worse than Brexit,' say British writers

-The decision is a huge setback to Johnson, who defiantly told MPs immediately after the vote that he was “not daunted or dismayed” by the result and that he believes he can still command "overwhelming" support for the new EU divorce plan.
+The decision is a huge setback to Johnson, who defiantly told MPs immediately after the vote that he was "not daunted or dismayed" and believed he could still command "overwhelming" support for the new EU divorce plan finalized in Brussels on Thursday.

 He said the government would introduce the legislation required by the amendment next week.